SaoodCS/Final-Year-React-Native-Project/README.md

 ## About The Project

 This was my final year project at Loughborough University.
 It includes the fitness mobile application that I made as well as the report supporting the project. <br>
-To see the report that was submitted, open the Report + Demo Video folder in this repository <br> <br>
+The report is made available in the _root/Report + Demo_ folder in this repository <br>
 This project's aim was to develop a fitness application that would be able to track a user's fitness and diet progress, as well as provide them with personalised features such as generated workout plans based on their fitness goals.

 <p>